 Matt: Do you have any nuggets of information Regis taught you that you think would be relevant to our readership, as far as entrepreneurship or technology?

 Marvin: The simplification of marketing, and not overthinking things too much.
 “Find a need and fill it” is sort of his mantra.
 And it’s about positioning, storytelling, the narrative that you build around what you’re trying to do.

 Matt: On the flip side, what’s the biggest challenge or “oh crap” moment you’ve faced?
 How did you learn from that?

-Marvin: When I came back from California, I started a company here with a developer I had met in San Francisco called Kinetoscope.
+Marvin: When I came back from California, I started a company here with a developer I met in San Francisco called Kinetoscope.
 I had a couple of other people get involved as co-founders, and it got kind of ugly.
-You think you know somebody and you think you can trust them, but you don’t really know their behaviors until you’ve been in the relationship for a while – just like any other relationship.
+You think you know somebody and you think you can trust them, but you don’t really know their behaviors until you’re in the relationship for a while – just like any other relationship.
 Be really careful about the co-founder dating process and adding people to your team.
 Less is better.

 Florida’s a sunny place for shady people.
 There are sharks, there are dolphins, and then there’s tuna.
 So speak, be aware, and try to be careful about who you partner with.